top of page

 The prophecy of the idol of the burning well will come true, because all this land, I worry, will be sea one day.

 The Mighty Swamp, a world of the gods – When the Romans arrived at what is today the Netherlands, the Lake IJsselmeer was mostly still land; a swamp forest called Kreilerbos, meaning ‘kreil woods’ in the modern Dutch language.
 The part ‘kreil’ or ‘creil’ has a Latin origin, namely craticulum, meaning ‘brushwood’.
-In the modern Dutch language, this is called ‘broekbos’, which translates to carr in English.
+In the modern Dutch language this is called ‘broekbos’, which translates to carr in the English language.
 So, imagine a vast waterlogged area filled with willow trees, alder, and birch growing on peat soil, crossed by many streams and fens.

-Already during the Roman Period the forest was being eroded because the River Vlie, which flowed into the North Sea between the current Wadden Sea islands Vlieland and Terschelling, widened through time.
+Already during the Roman Period the forest was being eroded because the River Vlie, which flowed into the North Sea between the current Wadden Sea islands of Vlieland and Terschelling, widened through time.
 This way draining the area of its water ever more stronger.
-When peat soils are being drained it washes away.
+When peat soils are being drained they wash away.
 The Romans described an area where islands with trees were flowing towards the sea.
-Historians blame the Romans for this decomposition process.
-In the first century AD, General Nero Claudius Drusus canalized and widened, among other, the River Vlie to improve the accessibility by water to the North Sea.
+Historians blame the Romans for having initiated this decomposition process.
+In the first century AD, namely, General Nero Claudius Drusus canalized and widened, among other, the River Vlie to improve the accessibility by water to the North Sea.
 Part of the Roman ambition to subdue Germania north of the River Rhine.

-With especially the storm flood in the year 1170 the last peat ridge at Stavoren was washed away, creating a wide passage for the water of Lake Flevo (by then named Lake Almere) to flow away into the Wadden Sea.
+With especially the storm flood in the year 1170 the last peat ridge at Stavoren was washed away, creating a wide passage for the water of the Lake Flevo (by then, as said, named Almere) to flow away into the Wadden Sea.
 It caused the water level of the lake to drop significantly.
-This drop in water level, in turn, meant that the peat lands were drained even more strongly.
+This drop in water level, in turn, meant that the remaining peat lands were drained even more strongly.
 A process which meant even more peat lands to be washed away.
 Thus a lake that grew bigger and bigger (De Graaf 2004).

 Lake Flevo or Flevum (Almere) and the Drusus Canals